Pork Lettuce Wraps

 • Mix Together the Chili Sauce: In a small mixing bowl, combine the Sriracha, the honey, and the remaining sesame oil.
 Stir to combine and set aside for later.

-• Cook the Pork: Take pork out of the refrigerator and let stand for about 15 minutes on the counter, to bring it to room temperature.
-Heat the vegetable oil in a large skillet set over high heat.
+• Cook the Pork: Heat the vegetable oil in a skillet.
 Using tongs, remove the pork from the marinade and transfer to the skillet.
-Discard marinade.
 Cook the pork, stirring frequently, for about 5 minutes, or until the pork is cooked through.

-• Caramelize the Pineapple: In the meantime, preheat oven to 425˚F. Arrange halved pineapple rings on a baking sheet covered with foil.
-Sprinkle pineapple with brown sugar and bake in the oven for about 8 to 10 minutes, or until golden and caramelized.
-Remove from oven.
+• Caramelize the Pineapple: In the meantime, arrange halved pineapple rings on a baking sheet covered with foil.
+Sprinkle the pineapple with brown sugar and bake in the oven for about 8 to 10 minutes, or until golden and caramelized.

 • Remove Pork from the Heat: Spoon several tablespoons of rice into the center of a lettuce leaf.
 Top with a few pork strips, pineapple, sesame seeds, and drizzle with previously prepared chili mixture.
 Garnish with green onions and serve.